-A key to the school's success will be how well the RGS Guildford team is able to export the culture and character of the UK school to the United Arab Emirates.
-To this end the governing body of the School will include representatives from RGS Guildford in the UK, as well as parent representatives and a community representative (non-parent).
+A key to the school's success has been how well the RGS Guildford team has been able to export the culture and character of the UK school to the United Arab Emirates.
+To this end the governing body of the School includes representatives from RGS Guildford in the UK, as well as parent representatives and a community representative (non-parent).

-In February 2021, further key leadership positions were announced and will include three teachers with experience from teaching at the parent school in the UK.
+In the run up to opening, in February 2021, further key leadership positions were announced and included three further staff members with direct experience at the parent school in the UK.
 These are Assistant Head, Upper KS2, Mr Joe Creal; Head of Inclusion, Mrs Laura Evans, and Director of Sport, Mr James Bennett.

-Mrs Laura Evans, has led the Learning Support and EAL Departments at the prep school in Guildford for the past 11 years.
+Mrs Laura Evans had led the Learning Support and EAL Departments at the prep school in Guildford for the previous 11 years prior to her move to Dubai.
 Through a Masters in Special and Inclusive Education that focused on Special Educational Needs, Mrs Evans brings a wealth of experience in child support with her to her new role as Head of Inclusion at Royal Grammar School Guildford Dubai.
-Mrs Evans will join the team in April 2021 to assist with the new pupil assessments.
+Mrs Evans joined the team in April 2021 to assist with the new pupil assessments.

-The Assistant Head, Lower KS2, has been named as Mr Imran Akhtar, who has 13 years of teaching experience from both UK based schools and outstanding rated schools in the UAE.
-Mr Akhtar has previously taught at Kings Al Barsha where he was a Year Group Leader, before returning to the UK to a Leeds based Primary School.
+The Assistant Head, Lower KS2, Mr Imran Akhtar, has 13 years of teaching experience from both UK based schools and outstanding rated schools in the UAE.
+Mr Akhtar had previously taught at Kings Al Barsha where he was a Year Group Leader, before returning to the UK to a Leeds based Primary School.

 The new school will be located within Majid Al Futtaim’s flagship Dubai community, Tilal Al Ghaf, adjacent to Hessa Street, between Dubai Motor City and Sports City.